 The group administrator shall not be an owner, operator or employee of any member of the group self insurer or of the third party administrator handling the claims of the group self insurer.

 (2) Obtain fidelity coverage in an amount determined by the Board of Trustees to be sufficient to ensure the integrity of affiliate group member or group funds handled by the Trustees and employees of the group self insurer, and obtain errors and omissions insurance coverage sufficient to protect its interests.
-Evidence of such bond shall be provided to the Manager upon request.
+Evidence of such bond shall be provided to the Chief upon request.
 The Group Administrator shall obtain and maintain fidelity insurance sufficient to cover funds handled for the group self insurer and errors and omissions insurance coverage sufficient to protect the group self insurer's and its members' interests.

 (3) Contract with a third party claims administrator to work directly for the Board of Trustees to administer in California the workers' compensation claims of the group self insurer and require the third party claims administrator to carry fidelity insurance naming the group self insurer as beneficiary that is sufficient to protect the funds handled, and to carry errors and omissions insurance naming the group self insurer as beneficiary that is sufficient to protect against errors and omissions made in the claims handled.